machanism-org/machai/ghostwriter/src/site/markdown/act.md

 - `gw --act describe "focus on the API layer"` uses `focus on the API layer`.
 - `gw --act describe` uses `Summarize this project for a new developer.`

-This is handled during `setAct(...)`, where the processor falls back to the current default prompt when the command does not include one.
+In `ActProcessor.setAct(...)`, Ghostwriter first reads the current default prompt.
+If the command does not include a prompt, the processor falls back to that default value.

 ## Episodes

-An act can contain one prompt or multiple prompts.
+An act can run as a single prompt or as multiple prompts called **episodes**.

-When `inputs` is a single string, the act has one main prompt.
+- If `inputs` is a single string, the act has one prompt.
-When `inputs` is a TOML array of strings, each array item becomes a separate **episode**.
+- If `inputs` is a TOML array of strings, each item becomes a separate episode.

 Example: